MaynardMiner/MM.Hash/README.md

 #
 #I originally built the mining application on a Linux VM, and did extensive testing and debugging.
 Currently this is not the full release of the miner- I am simply releasing it to demonstrate and give users the ability to play with the initial design.
 Right now, I have only built a miner file for CPU, but I will build more miner files along the way.
 #
-#So Far I have been able to build the miner on an Ubuntu Mini, which means with enough effort- an image can easily be created to a flash stick, allowing MM.Hash to run directly off a flash drive.
-This has not been tested yet, but in theory it currently seems possible.
+#So Far I have been able to build the miner on an Ubuntu Minimal installation, and have tested on USB-Stick.
+This means you can run MM.Hash directly off a flash drive.
 #
 #IF YOU WANT TO SEE FURTHER DEVELOPMENT- PLEASE LEAVE DONATION SET & CONSIDER DONATING TO DEVELOPER!
 #
 #DONATION ADDRESS: BTC 1DRxiWx6yuZfN9hrEJa3BDXWVJ9yyJU36i
 #
-#BUILDING UBUNTU/Install
+#BUILDING UBUNTU MINI/INSTALL
 #
 #Building the Ubuntu mini (NVIDIA SETUP AS EXAMPLE)
 #